-Established in 1989, Metro Bank has $726 million in assets and deposits totaling $621 million, classifying it as a medium-size bank.
-Metro Bank, whose headquarters are in Pell City, Alabama, lacks premium access to support representatives, with no options for live chat or all-day service.
-It is a traditional brick-and-mortar bank with in-person service, in addition to its online and mobile apps.
-At a SmartAsset rating of 3.5 out of 5 stars, Metro Bank should be more closely inspected to see if its features satisfy your needs.
-Metro Bank provides customers with the complete package of product offerings, including savings accounts, checking accounts, money market accounts, CDs, IRAs and mortgage products.
-Metro Bank has a fair savings rate compared to the average savings account.
-The bank's standard checking product carries a monthly fee of $6.00, making it a rather costly bank for checking.
-Using a bank with free checking as well as a high savings APY is the best bet for getting the most income from your deposits while having easy access to your money.
+Metro Bank first started operating in 1989 with headquarters in Pell City, Alabama.
+Metro Bank handles $726 million in assets as well as deposits totaling $621 million, ranking it as a medium-size bank.
+Metro Bank lacks premium access to customer service, with no live chat or all-day service options available.
+It is a traditional brick-and-mortar bank with in-person service, in addition to its online and mobile offerings.
+With an average 3.5 out of 5 stars, Metro Bank proves it is an acceptable bank choice, but may leave you wanting more.
+Metro Bank offers a full selection of product offerings, which include savings accounts, checking accounts, money market accounts, CDs, IRAs and mortgage products.
+It has a fair savings rate; you can find higher rates with other banks.
+The bank's standard checking product has a $6.00 monthly fee, making it a rather costly bank for checking.
+Finding an institution with free checking as well as a high interest rate savings account is the best option for gaining the most income on your deposits while having easy access to your funds.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-With a savings rate of 0.25%, Metro Bank ranks poorly in comparison to the national average.
-Metro Bank's one-year and five-year term lengths CDs earn at a rate of 0.75% and 1.50%, respectively, while its highest-yielding money market account earns at a rate of 0.03%.
-Given Metro Bank's poor savings rate, you should think about other options to earn more on your deposits.
+With a savings rate of 0.25%, Metro Bank ranks poorly in comparison to other U.S. banks.
+Metro Bank's one-year and five-year term lengths CDs earn at a rate of 0.75% and 1.50%, respectively, while its highest-yielding money market account earns at an APY of 0.25%.
+Given its below average savings rate, you should think about opting for higher earning savings accounts with other banks.

 How Metro Bank's Savings Rates Compare

-On average, Metro Bank charges its customers high fees in comparison to other U.S. banks.
-Its checking account has a monthly fee of $6.00, which makes it fair for anyone looking for a hassle-free account.
-Additionally, Metro Bank has an overdraft fee of $30.00, which is significantly lower than the average overdraft fee charged by U.S. banks.
-Metro Bank unfortunately doesn't reimburse out-of-network ATM charges, which means you will need to search for a Metro Bank ATM or eat the fee.
+Metro Bank charges its customers high fees compared to other U.S. banks.
+Metro Bank's checking account has a monthly fee of $6.00, making it fair for anyone looking for a simple account.
+Also, at $30.00, Metro Bank's overdraft fee is noticeably lower than the national average.
+Metro Bank unfortunately doesn't reimburse out-of-network ATM charges, meaning you will need to find a Metro Bank ATM or accept the ATM charge.

-Metro Bank is a brick-and-mortar bank, with nine total bank locations in Alabama.
+Metro Bank is a brick-and-mortar bank, with nine total branches in Alabama.
 It also offers access to a web app, for a simple online-banking experience.
-Metro Bank gets an excellent consumer satisfaction rating based on comparatively few complaints brought to the Consumer Financial Protection Bureau (CFPB), a government-sponsored consumer protection agency.
+Metro Bank receives an exceptional consumer satisfaction score due to comparatively few consumer complaints registered with the Consumer Financial Protection Bureau (CFPB), a government financial agency that protects consumers in the financial sector.

-Metro Bank is a medium-size bank and has assets totaling $726 million as well as $621 million in deposits.
-Its Texas Ratio is 14.42%, suggesting that Metro Bank is in fine financial well-being and unlikely to fail.
+Metro Bank is a medium-size bank owning assets totaling $726 million and $621 million in deposits.
+It has a strong Texas Ratio of 14.42%, suggesting a small opportunity of failure.
 Additionally, Metro Bank is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.

 Texas Ratio Analysis